deponian/logalize/readme.md

     priority: 10
     # the same fields are used here as in log formats (see above)
     regexp: (\d\d\d)
+    # patterns can have alternatives just like in log formats
     alternatives:
       - regexp: (2\d\d)
         name: 2xx